cfengine/documentation/enterprise-cfengine-guide/monitoring.markdown

 tags: [cfengine enterprise, user interface, mission portal]
 ---

+Monitoring allows you to get an overview of your hosts over time.

 ![Monitoring](Mission-Portal-Monitoring-1.png)

 You can filter on the type of `promise`: user defined, system defined, or all.